Nick Pratto Player Props: Royals vs. Cardinals

-On Monday, Nick Pratto (hitting .212 in his past 10 games) and the Kansas City Royals play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+Nick Pratto -- .250 average over his past 10 games -- will be in action for the Kansas City Royals versus the St. Louis Cardinals, with Miles Mikolas on the hill, on May 30 at 7:45 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent appearance against the Nationals.
+He had three hits (going 3-for-6 with a double) in his most recent game against the Cardinals.

 Nick Pratto Game Info & Props vs. the Cardinals